felleg/felleg.gitlab.io-backup/content/posts/20201017-i-love-ereaders.md

 copyright law, sharing books on E-readers is very real.

 The way I see it, sharing books on E-readers is not nonexistent.
 It's just different.
-Did you know that Overdrive allows you to legally borrow books from your neighborhood library?
+Did you know that [OverDrive](https://www.overdrive.com) allows you to legally borrow digital books from your neighborhood library?

 At some point, you have to ask yourself: how often do you share your own books?
 Is this even a use case you should care about?